ShreeluSantosh/cloud-security-tools/README.md

-# exposed-cloud-storage-scanner
+# cloud-security-tools
+A repository of scripts and tools for AWS

-Work in progress
+Work in progress...